Stochastic Matching via In-n-Out Local Computation Algorithms: Our Techniques

 Let us now discuss the connection between in-n-out queries of LCAs and independence.
 Suppose that each vertex $v$ of the graph has a private random tape $r_v$ that the LCA learns about the moment that it probes $v$, and suppose that this is the only source of randomization available to the LCA.
 Now take two vertices $u$ and $v$, and let $Q^+(v)$ and $Q^+(u)$ denote the set of vertices that $u$ and $v$ respectively probe (and thus learn their random tapes) in order to produce their own outputs.
 It is clear that if we always have $Q^+(v) \cap Q^+(u) = \emptyset$, then the outputs of $u$ and $v$ must be independent.
 Therefore, bounding out-queries (which is the size of set the $Q^+(\cdot)$) is helpful for bounding independence.
 But note that it is not enough.
 Consider a hypothetical scenario where $|Q^+(v)|=1$ for every vertex $v$, but all all vertices query the same vertex $w$.
 This way $Q^+(v) \cap Q^+(u) = \{w\}$ for all pairs $u, v$ and thus we cannot argue any independence for any pair.
 A useful observation here is that in-queries of $w$, which is the size of the set $Q^-(w)$ of vertices that query $w$, is extremely large.
 Generally, it can be shown that if $|Q^+(v)| \leq Q^+$ and $|Q^-(v)| \leq Q^-$ for {\em every} vertex $v$, then every vertex $v$ is independent of all but at most $Q^+ \cdot Q^-$ other vertices.
 This is because the set $\{u \mid \exists w \in Q^+(v) \text{ s.t.} u \in Q^-(w)\}$ has size at most $Q^+ \cdot Q^-$ and includes all vertices $u$ that are not independent of $v$ (i.e., $Q^+(v) \cap Q^+(u) \not= \emptyset$).

 We note that two main problems arise when applying this argument to achieve independence via LCAs.
 First, the set $Q^+(v)$ is usually not deterministic, and the random tape of each vertex that $v$ probes guides its choice of the next vertices to probe.
 Therefore, the requirement of having $Q^+(v) \cap Q^-(u) = \emptyset$ with probability 1 (needed to argue full independence) is too strong.
 Second, the independence argument above relies on bounding the in- and out-queries of {\em all} vertices at the same time.
 This seems hard to achieve, and we can only bound the {\em expected} size of $Q^-(v)$ for every vertex $v$.
 To resolve the first issue, instead of full independence, we focus on almost independence (which we measure by bounding the total variation distance to full independence).
 This helps because even if $Q^+(v)$ and $Q^+(u)$ intersect, but with a small probability, we can still argue that the outputs of $u$ and $v$ are almost independent.
-To resolve the second issue, we prove a general lemma (\cref{lem:correlated_ub}) that bounding in-n-out queries in expectation is sufficient for bounding dependencies of outputs, provided that the LCA is ``natural'' (i.e., it explores a connected subgraph -- see \cref{def:natural-LCA}).
+To resolve the second issue, we prove a general lemma (\cref{lem:correlated_ub}) that bounding in-n-out queries in expectation is sufficient for bounding dependencies of outputs.
 We emphasize that this result regarding independence guarantees via LCAs is generic (i.e., not specific to our application of stochastic matchings) and may find other applications.
 For this reason, we present it in \cref{sec:lca-def} as a standalone result.